-Build a sense of purpose in your child
+When is the right time to build a sense of purpose in your child?

 Every one of us is created with special gifts and abilities and are all here for a reason.
 None of us is a mistake.
 Helping your children accept and understand the truth in this and helping them find their way to that reason for being…well, that’s a lot easier said than done.